Robert-Hughes/rjrssync/README.md

 ERROR | rjrssync::boss_frontend: Sync error: Unexpected response from dest GetEntries: Ok(Error("normalize_path failed: Illegal characters in path"))
 * Improve compile times.
 Is it the RustEmbed crate?
 Maybe the debug-embed feature of the crate could help?
 * Maybe should extend test framework to support doing things remotely, like saving and loading filesystem nodes, making and clearing out a temporary folder etc.
+* Upload to crates.io, so that we can "cargo install" from anywhere?